Hercules (bear): Later life

 Following the filming of a BBC television documentary, Eyewitness Bear in 1997, Hercules suffered back pain whilst on transit to his home, marking an abrupt end to his career.
 He was believed to have experienced spinal damage, though no veterinary clinic had a powerful enough x-ray to prove this.
 Although euthanasia was recommended as a result, Robin nursed him back to health over the next six months, with swimming exercises in Hercules' pool.
 The determination paid off and he slowly started to walk again - and later x-rays, now more effective, proved that no spinal damage had taken place after all.

-In January 2000, Hercules was believed to have contracted an abscess - which would reveal itself on the skin.
+In January 2000, Hercules was believed to have developed an abscess - which would reveal itself on the skin.
 Although antibiotics were given to counter this, Hercules struggled to regain his prior health as he entered a state of torpor as a result of colder weather.
-He died on 4 February, 2000 aged 25 (which is around the natural lifespan of a grizzly).
+He died on 4 February, 2001 aged 25 (which is around the natural lifespan of a grizzly).

 In 2013, Andy and Maggie were invited to unveil a life-size statue of Hercules on North Uist.

 A documentary, Hercules the Human Bear, aired on Channel 5 on 3 April 2014.